twollnik/YETI/README.rst

 .. |License| image:: https://img.shields.io/badge/license-GPLv3-blue.svg

-YETI is a tool for bottom-up traffic emission calculation.
+YETI is a tool for street level bottom-up traffic emission calculation.
 It helps you create high-resolution traffic emission inventories.

 YETI supports common emission calculation methodologies like COPERT or HBEFA.
 It was originally built to